“Ordinary people committed to action in extraordinary times”

 LINC is a member group of the Indivisible Project ( www.indivisible.org ).

-Check our Web site regularly.
+Check out our Web site regularly.
 Join us at our events.
 Come to our LINC meetings.
 But most important of all, we all must stay active, my friends.

 As always, please do not forget, if you are interested in participating in The Rapid Response Network in Huntington, please call The Huntington Rapid Response Network at 516-387-2043 to see how you can get involved.
 There are many opportunities — Distributing Know Your Rights information, Accompanying people to court, community witnessing, and taking calls for their hotline, to name just a few.